-Eiriol has over 10 years experience with independent advocacy for mental health.
+Eiriol has over 15 years experience in delivering independent advocacy for mental health.
 We are a local charity supporting some of the most vulnerable people living in Carmarthenshire.
 Our services are free to the client and we depend entirely on the support of our funders and supporters.
-We aim to give the very highest quality of service to our clients and ensure our funds are used in the most efficient way possible.
+We aim to deliver the very highest quality of service to our clients and ensure our funds are used in the most efficient way possible.

 Information for Funding Organisations